Money is a necessity. Yet, when I’m asked how to save money while raising a family I can come up with so many ways.

 Back to the ‘seasons’ of life.

 This is a new season of life for us, as I’m sure it is for you too with the times of uncertainty.
-One where we might need to all think differently about our family goals, financial goals, and life goals.
+One where we might need to all think differently about our family goals, financial goals, financial security, and life goals.

 You may not even be able to think beyond today, and that’s okay!
 I get it.
 But when you are ready, I want you to come back to this post to get some ideas on how you can save a little money while raising your family and still work on reaching your goals.